Champion Environmental Education

 The health and wellness of Albertans relies on a healthy environment.
 Environmental education is a vital strategy to ensure people understand the interconnections between environment, economy and society – a key requirement for a society that wishes to create a sustainable future.

-To improve K-12 education in Alberta, to create a sustainable future, and to move environmental education from the margins to the mainstream, we ask prototyping partners and Alberta Education to develop new curriculum that…
+To improve K-12 education in Alberta, to create a sustainable future, and to move environmental, energy and wellness education from the margins to the mainstream, we ask Alberta Education to develop new curriculum that…

 - Encourages the relevant activities and skill development opportunities: